huma-engineering/huma-docs/data-collection/modules/general/symptoms.md

 title: Symptoms
 ---

-** Recording symptoms as they happen. **

-The Symptoms module is used to record a Patient's symptoms as they occur.
-Keeping a symptom diary provides their Care Team with a greater understanding of how they are feeling, allowing them to provide the best care possible.
+The Symptoms module is used to record a patient's symptoms as they occur.
+Keeping a symptom diary provides their care team with a greater understanding of how they are feeling, allowing them to provide the best care possible.

 ## How it works

-### Patients

-In the Huma App, Patients can select the Symptoms module and simply by clicking “Add” they are able to select from a predetermined list of symptoms and how serious they feel that particular affliction.
+The Symptoms module is set up with a predefined list of symptoms.
+Each time the patient opens the module, they select the symptoms they are experiencing at that time and also how severely they are experiencing them.

 ![Symptoms in the Huma App](./assets/symptoms.png)

-From within the module, Patients can view previous entries and can also set a daily, weekly, or monthly reminder to help keep on track.
+Patients can view theirr historic symptoms data and also set reminders for inputting their data to help them stay on track.

-### Clinicians

-In the Clinician Portal, on the Patient Summary, Clinicians can view all data submitted, from which the Symptoms module will show the historic entries from the Patient.
+Care teams can access the symptoms module for their patients to see how each of their symtpoms is developing or improving over time.

 ![Symptoms in the Clinician Portal](./assets/cp-patient-list-symptoms.png)